 Research what it takes to become a meeting planner.
 Learn about education requirements, job duties, median wages and job outlook to find out if this is the career for you.
 Schools offering Hospitality Management degrees can also be found in these popular choices.

 Career Information At a Glance

 A meeting planner brings people together for a common purpose by organizing and executing large-scale gatherings.
 Job duties can include obtaining speakers, space and equipment, as well as preparing meeting materials.
-You'll also be responsible for making sure that the appropriate people are attending, that the convention has a clear message and that the environment is suitable for the schedule of activities.
 Consider the information in the following table to determine if a career as a meeting planner is right for you.

 |Degree Required||Bachelor's degree common|

 |Education Field of Study||Marketing, public relations, communications, and business|

 |Key Skills||Communication, customer service, interpersonal, and organizational skills|

 |Job Growth (2012-2022)||33% for all meeting, convention, and event planners*|